GillianOoO/Overlapped-grouping-measurement/README.md

 0.1209126326177663 0 0 3 3
 ```

 The first column represents the associated coefficients, and the last 4 colums represent the observable.
-0/1/2/3 represents I/X/Y/Z.
+0/1/2/3 represents I/X/Y/Z. We did not contain the $I$ term, since it does not influence the optimization process.

 (2) Folder 2: CutSet, to save the generated measurements and the associated probabilities.
 The first $n$-rows in a column represents a measurement, and the last row represents the associated probability.